sasstools/sass-lint/docs/rules/placeholder-name-format.md

 # Placeholder Name Format

-Rule `placeholder-name-format` will enforce the use of hexadecimal color values rather than literals.
+Rule `placeholder-name-format` will enforce a convention for placeholder names.

 ## Options